Copyright law of the United States: Ownership of valid copyright

-To bring a copyright infringement lawsuit, a copyright holder must establish ownership of a valid copyright and the copying of constituent elements of the work that are original.
-The copyright owner must also establish both (a) actual copying and (b) improper appropriation of the work.
-The copyright owner, as plaintiff, bears the burden of establishing these three elements of the prima facie case for infringement.

-A plaintiff establishes ownership by authorship (by the plaintiff itself or by someone who assigned rights to the plaintiff) of (1) an original work of authorship that is (2) fixed in a tangible medium (e.g. a book, musical recording, etc.).
+A plaintiff establishes ownership by authorship (by the plaintiff itself or by someone who assigned rights to the plaintiff) of an original work of authorship that is fixed in a tangible medium (e.g. a book or musical recording).

 Registration is not required to establish copyright protection, but registration is necessary before bringing a lawsuit.
-Registration is also useful because it creates a presumption of a valid copyright, it allows the plaintiff to collect enhanced "statutory damages", and to be eligible for an award of attorney fees.
+Registration is also useful because it creates a presumption of a valid copyright, allows the plaintiff to collect enhanced "statutory damages", and makes the plaintiff eligible for an award of attorney fees.

+Actual copying

 A plaintiff establishes "actual copying" with direct or indirect evidence.
 Direct evidence is satisfied either by a defendant's admission to copying or the testimony of witnesses who observed the defendant in the act.
 More commonly, a plaintiff relies on circumstantial or indirect evidence.
 A court will infer copying by a showing of a "striking similarity" between the copyrighted work and the alleged copy, along with a showing of both access and use of that access.
-A plaintiff may establish "access" by proof of distribution over a large geographical area, or by eyewitness testimony that the defendant owned a copy of the protected work.
+A plaintiff may establish "access" by proof of distribution over a large geographical area or by eyewitness testimony that the defendant owned a copy of the protected work.
 Access alone is not sufficient to establish infringement.
 The plaintiff must show a similarity between the two works, and the degree of similarity will affect the probability that illicit copying in fact occurred in the court's eyes.
 Even then, the plaintiff must show that the copying amounted to improper appropriation.
 Indeed, the United States Supreme Court has held that not all copying constitutes infringement and a showing of misappropriation is necessary.